shaedrich/website/content/avoiding-lifecycle.md

 There are a number of utilities in `ember-resources` for dealing with "Reactive async~ish" data a little nicer.
 See the [README](https://github.com/nullVoxPopuli/ember-resources) over there for more details.

+Benefits of using a Resource:
+ - lazy, only runs when accessed
+ - reactive, changes to tracked data will re-invoke the resource
+ - everything is encapsulated, no need to worry about template <-> javascript communication
+ - easily unit testable
+ - can be used in vanilla JavaScript classes

 ## Handling destruction